ExistentialRobotics/car_control/README.md

 The parameters `dd_ka` and `dd_kb` are only valid when operating in `dd` mode.
 Those two parameters jointly control the angular gain in `dd` mode.

+Once the package has been built, modify the launch file located at: `/install/car_control/share/car_controll/launch` to have immediate effect.